Judging by the name, you might assume that stainless steel never stains—but you’d be wrong.

 316 Stainless Steel

 316 grade is the second-most common form of stainless steel.
 It has almost the same physical and mechanical properties as 304 stainless steel, and contains a similar material make-up.
 The key difference is that 316 stainless steel incorporates about 2 to 3 percent molybdenum.
 The addition increases corrosion resistance, particularly against chlorides and other industrial solvents.

 316 stainless steel is commonly used in many industrial applications involving processing chemicals, as well as high-saline environments such as coastal regions and outdoor areas where de-icing salts are common.
 Due to its non-reactive qualities, 316 stainless steel is also used in the manufacture of medical surgical instruments.

 Both 304 and 316 stainless steels (as well as other 300-series grades) use nickel to maintain an austenitic composition at lower temperatures.
-Austenitic steels ensure a versatile balance of strength, workability and corrosion resistance, making them ideal for outdoor architectural and landscape applications.
-The benefits of stainless steel include a long service life that will retain an attractive, clean finish with low maintenance cost.
-It also maintains a high value if and when equipment and parts need to be decommissioned.
+Austenitic steels ensure a versatile balance of strength, workability, and corrosion resistance, making them ideal for outdoor architectural features, surgical instrumentation, and food processing equipment.